If you have a look at your calendar, what does it tell you?

 - Give yourself enough time so you don’t feel like you’re constantly under pressure

-- Have one person managing your calendar for you and keeping you accountable
+- Have one person managing your calendar for you and keeping you accountable to your time blocks (and outcomes)

 - Put all recurring tasks and events in your calendar